-CS 503 TEACHING AND LEARNING COMPUTER SCIENCE I (4-3-5)(F) Problem solving and object-oriented programming.
+CS 503 TEACHING AND LEARNING COMPUTER SCIENCE I (4-3-5)(F).
+Problem solving and object-oriented programming.
 Software development process.
 Data and expressions, conditionals and loops, arrays and lists, and classes and interfaces.
 Introduction to graphical user interfaces and UML diagrams.
-Approaches and techniques to teach CS I material in 6-12 grades.
+Approaches and techniques to teach CS I material in grades 6-12.
 PREREQ: Admission to Master of Science in STEM Education or Graduate Certificate in Computer Science Teacher Endorsement.

-CS 505 TEACHING AND LEARNING COMPUTER SCIENCE II (4-0-4)(S) Program correctness, testing and analysis of time and space complexity.
+CS 505 TEACHING AND LEARNING COMPUTER SCIENCE II (4-0-4)(S).
+Program correctness, testing and analysis of time and space complexity.
 Graphical user interfaces.
 Object-oriented programming and design, including hierarchy and inheritance.
 Basic data structures: lists, collections, stacks and queues.
 Basic searching and sorting.
-Approaches and techniques to teach CS II material in 6-12 grades.
-PREREQ: admission to Master of Science in STEM Education or Graduate Certificate in Computer Science Teacher Endorsement, and CS 503.
+Approaches and techniques to teach CS II material in grades 6-12.
+PREREQ: Admission to Master of Science in STEM Education or Graduate Certificate in Computer Science Teacher Endorsement, and CS 503.

 CS 517 MOBILE APPLICATION DEVELOPMENT (3-0-3)(F/S).
 A project-intensive course on mobile development using either iOS or Android as a platform.
 Overview of mobile platforms and their characteristics, mobile interface design and best practices using such technologies as GPS, camera, persistence, notifications and others.
 Platform will be announced before the beginning of each semester.
-PREREQ: admission to Master of Science in STEM Education or Graduate Certificate in Computer Science Teacher Endorsement, and CS 505.
+PREREQ: Admission to the MS in STEM Education or GC in Computer Science Teacher Endorsement program, and CS 505.

-CS 518 INCLUSIVE STRATEGIES FOR TEACHING COMPUTER SCIENCE TO WOMEN AND MINORITIES (2-0-2)(SU) Readings and discussion on methodologies of teaching CS to women and minorities.
+CS 518 INCLUSIVE STRATEGIES FOR TEACHING COMPUTER SCIENCE TO WOMEN AND MINORITIES (2-0-2)(SU).
+Readings and discussions of methodologies and teaching CS to women and minorities in group settings.
 (Pass/Fail.)
 PREREQ: Admission to Master of Science in STEM Education or Graduate Certificate in Computer Science Teacher Endorsement.

 ED-CIFS 503 FUNDAMENTALS OF EDUCATIONAL RESEARCH (3-0-3)(F/S/SU).
 This course will introduce students to the elements of experimental and non-experimental research designs.
 Instruction in using research resources and interpreting statistics will be given and students will analyze current research related to education.
 Students will learn how to develop a research proposal and will write a scholarly research paper.

-ED-CIFS 506 ISSUES IN EDUCATION (4-0-4)(F/S/SU).
+ED-CIFS 506 ISSUES IN EDUCATION (3-0-3)(F/S/SU).
 Historical and contemporary social, economic, and organizational issues influencing education.
-Includes readings, presentations by members of the educational community, and discussions.

 ED-CIFS 536 CURRICULUM PLANNING AND IMPLEMENTATION (3-0-3) (F/S/SU).
 This is a general course for practicing teachers intended to give them a foundation in curriculum theory and practice.
 They will develop an understanding of how curriculum is developed, organized, implemented and evaluated.
 Current issues and trends in curriculum with some historical perspective will be explored.